Azu-kitsu/Pure-Rust-AI/README.md

 1. The program will also display the actual output of the AI as well as the interpreted result ("the network thinks it's a...:") as well as the cost value and time to execute

 Please be aware the AI is not perfect.
 I haven't tested its accuracy but I'd say it's around 85% missing a few samples.
 In this case try again with another sample number! :)

+(the program was originally created in 2022 May but upload only in -||- October)